Charlex123/Charlex123/README.md

 - 👋 Hi, I’m @Charlex123
 - 👀 I’m interested in web and blockchain development
-- 🌱 I’m currently learning advanced python and blockchain development
+- 🌱 I’m currently learning advanced python and machine learning
 - 💞️ I’m looking to collaborate on real world blockchain Dapps and development
 - 📫 How to reach me charlesmuoka1@gmail.com